tracycaldwell/thinkcspy/_sources/LSystems/TurtlesandStringsandLSystems.rst

 ====  ===================================
 F     Go forward by some number of units
-B     Go backward by some number of units
 \-    Turn left by some degrees
 \+    Turn right by some degrees
 ====  ===================================